PreviousPreviousHomeNext

 3. The Effect of the 1849 Gold Rush

 As a result, by 1849, after two years of disastrous harvests, to a degree we cannot assess, the Mormons were in trouble.
-Writing in 1980, the historian Kenneth Davies suggested that it was the 1849 gold rush saved that the Mormon economy.
+Writing in 1980, the historian Kenneth Davies suggested that it was the 1849 Gold Rush that saved the Mormon economy.

 Many 49ers passed through Salt Lake City on their way to California.
 Although not the shortest route, it gave them a chance to rest and prepare for the remainder of the journey.
 For this, they paid the Mormons.
 Successful prospectors going back to the east also chose to stop over in Salt Lake City … and they paid in gold.